khaldoun-xyz/standard/docs/plan.md

   Lugha allows us to evaluate the language competences of our members in a highly automated fashion.

-### Stage 2: Help others automate
+### Stage 2: Develop operating system (OS) for healthcare organisations

-Our strategy is to a) develop an open-source toolbox for automation & orchestration and to b) integrate these tools at European organisations.
+Our strategy is to a) develop an open-source toolbox for automation & orchestration and to b) combine these tools into an automation-first operating system (OS).

 Core building blocks of this toolbox are ...

-- i) locally hosted webforms to receive structured data
+- i) a webform process to send sensitive data into the backend (using Django & SpiffWorkflow)
-- ii) a data transformation service that extracts data from unstructured documents
+- ii) an unstructured data manager that transforms unstructured documents to structured tasks
-- iii) an event-driven orchestration infrastructure to enable automation Ans robotics-usage.
+- iii) an AI assistant that employees forward tasks to (e.g. documentation)

-In the course of our consulting work, it will become increasingly clear to our clients that they benefit from technology talent within their companies.
-We will offer this talent, which makes it possible for Khaldoun members to move to Germany, if interested.
-Over time, we will build a network across organisations to provide learning opportunities for talented technologists.
+The webform process is a Django webapp that sends a webhook to a BPMN workflow.
+The workflow can then flexibly do various things (e.g. send emails to patient & insurer).

+The unstructured data manager is a simple-to-understand BPMN workflow that takes in documents and creates tasks to complete out of them.
+You connect your email address and all emails will be routed through the unstructured data manager.

+Eventually, we'll find a way how to deploy these orchestration components quickly.
+Once we've reached this stage, we'll approach newly started long-term care organisations to help them integrate our OS in infancy.

-### Stage 3: Set up healthcare organisation
+### Stage 3: Set up healthcare organisations

-Once we have gained sufficient experience building highly automated organisations, we're ready to start setting up our own organisation.
+Once we have set up an operating system for healthcare organisations, we'll use it to set up our own organisation.
 We will set up Renard, an European healthcare organisation, that provides healthcare services.
-Naturally, we'll use the tools & systems that we have developed with our consulting clients.

-Khaldoun will continue to grow as a technology company, while Renard will start its own multi-step development.